Towards Fair and Efficient allocation of Mobility-on-Demand resources through a Karma Economy: CONCLUSIONS

-In this section, we evaluate our proposed method within a simulated mobility-on-demand platform for ride-hailing services.
+In this section, we evaluate our proposed method within a \mods{simplified} simulated mobility-on-demand platform for ride-hailing services.
 We first present the performance metrics used for assessment, followed by a description of the benchmark methods against which our approach is compared.
-We then present and discuss the numerical results obtained in simulation\footnote{The code for all the experiments can be found at \url{https://github.com/mcederle99/MoD-Karma}.}.
+We then present and discuss the obtained numerical results\footnote{The code for all the experiments can be found at \url{https://github.com/mcederle99/MoD-Karma}.}.